 Most of the town has not yet been buried and stands as a ghost town.
 Residents were moved to Calama, a city about 15 kilometers away.
 Codelco, the government company that owns the mine, built over 5,000 homes—one for each family.
 Residents began moving in 2004, and by September 2007, Chuquicamata was officially abandoned.

 The Landsat images show the location of the former town and the piles of mine waste encroaching on its north side.
-A Sentinel image zooms in closer with finer resolution to show the location of the town in more detail.
+An image from Europe's Copernicus Sentinel-2 satellite zooms in closer with finer resolution to show the location of the town in more detail.

 As expected in the Atacama Desert, Landsat doesn’t detect much vegetation—only some green along the Río Loa and next to the city of Calama.
 Calama has seen a rising population because of the influx of mine workers.
 The images show this visible urban area expansion.
 Notice the airport expansion that took place between the 2010 and 2016 images.